 The average American owes $6,501 in credit card debt, according to Experian.

-Plug that figure into a debt repayment calculator and you’ll see with 18% interest and 3% minimum payments, it’ll take about 23 years to pay it off.
+Plug that figure into a debt repayment calculator and you’ll see with the average 23.75% interest and 2% minimum payments, it’ll take about 13 years to pay it off.

-11 Strategies to Help You Pay Off Credit Card Debt Fast
+11 Strategies to Pay Off Credit Cards Faster

 We could fill this page with reasons to pay down consumer debt more quickly.
 But whatever your reasons are, here are 11 ways to pay off credit card debt fast.

 1. Stop Using Your Cards!